declancm/virtualenv-creator/README.md

 ### PowerShell (Windows):

-- Ensure powershell has the permission to run scripts.
+Note: Ensure powershell has the permission to run scripts.
 This will also allow for the profile script to be run for powershell to allow aliases.

-**If the install.ps1 was used, just type 'pyvenv' into PowerShell to run the script and create a python virtualenv.**
+**If install.ps1 script was run:**

+- Type 'pyvenv' into PowerShell to run the script and create a python virtualenv.

-To manually install:
+**To manually run the script:**

-- To run the powershell script, the following command needs to be run:
+- Enter the following command into PowerShell:

       . ~\Documents\virtualenv-creator\pyvenv.ps1

-- This alias can be added to the location output by 'echo $profile' (if the file doesn't exist, create it) to run the script:
+- An alias can be added to the location output by 'echo $profile' (if the file doesn't exist, create it) to run the script with 'pyvenv':

       function runPyvenv { Invoke-Expression ". ~\Documents\virtualenv-creator\pyvenv.ps1" }
       Set-Alias pyvenv runPyvenv